-- 1.2 2) Eat fruits and vegetables as close to their original form as possible.
+- 2.2 2) Eat fruits and fibrous vegetables as close to their original form as possible.

 There’s no official definition of Eating Clean, but I’m going to lay out my personal definition, and offer up some “principles of eating clean” for you to follow.

-My definition of eating clean is “a consistent diet of foods that are of the highest nutritional value, and have little or no artificial or filler nutrients”.
+My definition of eating clean is “a consistent diet of fat burning foods that are of the highest nutritional value, and have little or no artificial or filler nutrients”.

-Highest nutritional value would be foods that contain ample amounts of high quality proteins, healthy fats and slow burning, low glycemic carbohydrates.
+Highest nutritional value would be foods that contain ample amounts of high quality proteins, healthy fats that help you lost weight and slow burning, low glycemic carbohydrates.
 They also contain proper amounts of vitamins, minerals, and phytonutrients.